Solving nonlinear Klein-Gordon equations on unbounded domains via the Finite Element Method: Comparison between SELCIE and femtoscope

-The result of this comparison, performed in 2D Cartesian coordinates, is depicted in Fig.~\ref{fig:selcie_vs_femtoscope}.
-The three outputs \textemdash \ SELCIE, \emph{femtoscope} bounded and unbounded \textemdash \ almost perfectly overlap.
+\textbf{Left panel.} In order for SELCIE to produce a reasonable numerical approximation, we chose a set of physical parameters such that: \begin{itemize} \item[--] the ball is screened.
+In this manner, the field is correctly initialized deep inside the ball via Eq.~(\ref{eqn:phi_min}); \item[--] the field value at the truncation boundary is close to value that minimizes the effective potential outside the ball, denoted $\hat{\phi}_{\mathrm{vac}}$.
+As a result, the field's gradient is expected to be small and Eq.~(\ref{eqn:neumann}) makes physical sense. \end{itemize} The three outputs \textemdash \ SELCIE, \emph{femtoscope} bounded and unbounded \textemdash \ almost perfectly overlap.
 Indeed, the relative difference between any two of the three numerical approximations is bounded below 0.3\%.
 There are several potential causes to explain this sub-percentage difference: \begin{itemize} \item[--] We did not use the same meshes for SELCIE and \emph{femtoscope}.
 However, the quality of the FEM solution is known to be intimately interrelated with that of the associated mesh \cite{mesh_quality}. \item[--] For all three outputs, the field is initialized and, more importantly, constrained differently (see the discussion above). \item[--] SELCIE and \emph{femtoscope} do not use the same linear solver on these specific simulations. \item[--] The Finite Element approximation order is set to one in SELCIE (by default) whereas we used third-order polynomials for the computations performed with \emph{femtoscope}. \end{itemize}

+\textbf{Right panel.} This plot aims at showing the limits of domain truncation.
+Here, \textit{femtoscope} unbounded (red dots) should be regarded as the benchmark as it is the only simulation that correctly implements the asymptotic boundary condition.
+We can see that, as we move away from the ball ($\hat{r} \geq 0.3$), the three outputs start diverging: \begin{itemize} \item[--] SELCIE (black solid line) implements condition (\ref{eqn:neumann}) which is why we observe $\left. \frac{\mathrm{d} \hat{\phi}}{\mathrm{d}\hat{r}}\right|_{\hat{r}=1} = 0$.
+This is wrong because the field should keep increasing to $\hat{\phi}_{\mathrm{vac}}$ at infinity and results in a significant deviation from the benchmark (relative difference up to 11\% at $\hat{r}=1$). \item[--] \textit{femtoscope} bounded (blue crosses) implements the Dirichlet boundary condition $\hat{\phi}(\hat{r}=1) = \hat{\phi}_{\mathrm{vac}}$.
+This results in a 6\% relative difference at $\hat{r}=1$. \end{itemize}